At least 103 dead in shipwreck in central Nigeria - Xinhua English.news.cn - Breaking Latest News

-- At least 103 dead in boat sinking in central Nigeria Guilong News Network
+- At least 103 dead in boat sinking in central Nigeria – Xinhua English.news.cn China Net

 - 103 dead in Nigeria shipwreck | China Press China Daily